-Reporting 2021 RMDs for Beneficiaries on the 2021 Form 5498
+Do Not Report 2023 RMDs for Beneficiaries on the 2022 Form 5498

 The IRS policy regarding IRA beneficiaries and RMD reporting since 2002/2003 has been that an IRA custodian is NOT required to report the RMDs for inherited/beneficiary IRAs.
 The IRS for many years has furnished instructions for the IRA custodian to complete and furnish Forms 1099-R and 5498.
 Discussion of RMDs starts on the bottom of page 18.
-On page 18 of the 2021 Instructions for Forms 1099-R and 5498 the IRS states, "Until further guidance is issued, no reporting is required for IRAs of deceased participants (except where the surviving spouse elects to treat the IRA as the spouse's own, as described above)."
-The IRS has not adopted any further guidance.
+On page 18 of the 2022 Instructions for Forms 1099-R and 5498 the IRS states, "Until further guidance is issued, no reporting is required for IRAs of deceased participants (except where the surviving spouse elects to treat the IRA as the spouse's own, as described above)."
+The IRS has not issued any further guidance.

-No reporting means that box 11 is not required to be checked for a beneficiary.
+No reporting means that box 11 is not to be checked for a beneficiary.
 Because of this rule, the IRS has also adopted the policy that the IRA custodian is not required to furnish an inheriting IRA beneficiary with an RMD Notice as it must to living accountholders.
 Some IRA custodians have asked "even though the IRA custodian is not required to furnish this RMD information on the Form 5498 to either the IRS or the beneficiary, may we choose to do so?"
 With respect to furnishing a Form 5498 for a beneficiary to the IRS with box 11 being checked, we at CWF believe the conservative answer is to not do so.
-Privacy is a very important subject.
-Some people are litigious.
 If the IRS does not require this information be furnished to the IRS, we expect that most beneficiaries would choose to not have it furnished to the IRS.